OmoredeIguma/Consumer-Behavior-Analysis-in-E-Commerce/README.md

 # Objectives
 Objective 1: Descriptive statistics for Age Category, Membership Type, and Satisfaction Level.
 This was achieved using frequency count, mean, and percentages. <br />

 Objective 2: Customer Segmentation.
-This involved the use of the elbow method and K-Means Cluster Analysis.
-The elbow method was used to obtain the optimal number of clusters that would be used for the K-Means Cluster Analysis. <br />
+This involved the use of the elbow method and K-means cluster analysis.
+The elbow method was used to determine the optimal number of clusters for the K-Means Cluster Analysis. <br />

 Objective 3: Relationship Between Gender and Membership Type.
 This was achieved using a chi-square test for independence to examine if there is a significant relationship between gender and membership type. <br />